 SSI payments in Georgia

 The SSA will subtract any other regular monthly income from this amount.
-So if you make any additional income (ie. stocks and investments, SNAP benefits, part-time work, etc.), that will be deducted from your monthly check.
+So if you make any additional income — like stocks and investments or part-time work — that will be deducted from your monthly check.

 How to find the right disability lawyer in Georgia

 When you’re applying, disability lawyers can save you from critical application missteps and save you weeks of paperwork.